Lawyers for Accidents

 Based out of Portland, Oregon, our lawyers at Clark Law & Associates handle various types of accident, personal injury and property damage cases primarily in Multnomah, Clackamas and Washington Counties.

 Our personal injury attorneys also consider cases anywhere in Oregon.
-Jennie Clark, the managing attorney, of our law firm who also handles personal injury cases in Washington State, including auto accidents.
+Jennie Clark, the managing attorney of our law firm, also handles personal injury cases in Washington State, including auto accidents.
 Below are the types of accident and injury cases our attorneys handle:

 - Auto Accidents

 - Medical bill recovery for auto accidents regardless of fault up to $15,000.00 in Oregon

 - Undervalued Vehicle Claim

 - Rental Car Reimbursement

 - Oregon Wrongful Deaths

 - Wrongful Death due to an auto accident